NotSoOld/OpenGPSS/Manual.md

 `optional_mark_name:var_name++;`

 and single braces for *try* and *if*/*else_if*/*else*/*while*/*loop_times* blocks.

+Xact parameters can be accessed like this:

+`xact.p1, xact.str5, xact.p_my_parameter, xact.priority`

+(*xact.priority* is a special parameter which is used by interpreter to drive some logic, so every xact has it by default.)

 Every line in executive area (except curly braces) starts with name of the mark followed by mark separator.
 In other words, presence of mark separator in the line means that xact can be transported to this line.
 Curly braces **cannot** be addressed, it will lead to errors.